Tue August 12, 2014

 Goldman’s scenario has happened before.
 In 2001, federal investigators declined to bring charges against detectives that shot and killed two people outside of a restaurant in Berkeley.
 That decision came after a state grand jury led by McCulloch declined to charge the officer.

-“These are really, really tough cases,” Goldberg said.
+“These are really, really tough cases,” Goldman said.

 Clay questions St. Louis County’s role